flectra-hq/documentation-user/content/applications/finance/accounting/fiscal_localizations/localizations/mexico.rst

 Introduction
 ============

-Flectra Enterprise users in Mexico have free access to a set of modules that allow them to issue electronic invoices according to the specifications of the SAT for `version 3.3 of the CFDI
+Flectra Professional users in Mexico have free access to a set of modules that allow them to issue electronic invoices according to the specifications of the SAT for `version 3.3 of the CFDI
 <http://omawww.sat.gob.mx/informacion_fiscal/factura_electronica/Documents/GuiaAnexo20Global.pdf>`_,
 a legal requirement as of January 1, 2018.
 These modules also add relevant accounting reports (for